THECRAZEDPOTATTO/FIREPIT-PHP/README.md

 # FIREPIT-PHP
-FIREPIT php based compiler for FIRE
+FIREPIT php based compiler for FIRE to help with Databases

 Fire is a php compiled lang which simlar to type script compiles your code into vanilla PHP